 Like DevOps, MLOps relies on a collaborative and streamlined approach to the machine learning development lifecycle, where the intersection of people, process, and technology optimizes the end-to-end activities required to develop, build, and operate machine learning workloads.

-MLOps focuses on combining data science and data engineering with existing DevOps practices to streamline model delivery across the machine learning development lifecycle.
+MLOps combines data science and data engineering with existing DevOps practices to streamline model delivery across the machine learning development lifecycle.
 MLOps is the discipline of integrating ML workloads into release management, CI/CD, and operations.
-MLOps requires the integration of software development, operations, data engineering, and data science.
+MLOps requires integrating software development, operations, data engineering, and data science.

 Benefits of MLOps